valyakin/new-obyteorg/docroot/user/pages/grants/_article/article.md

 <div class="sub-text-block">
     <p>
         Some of the important parts of Obyte ecosystem were created by independent contributors and funded as grants.
-        For example, [obyte.js](https://obytejs.com) library was funded as a grant, many IoT related works were funded as grants, <a target="_blank" href="https://oswap.io">oswap.io</a> was grant funded,
+        For example, <a href="https://obytejs.com" target="_blank">obyte.js</a> library was funded as a grant, many IoT related works were funded as grants, <a target="_blank" href="https://oswap.io">oswap.io</a> was grant funded,
         <a target="_blank" href="https://wcg.report">World Community Grid distribution bot</a>
         <a target="_blank" href="https://github.com/Papabyte/byteduino">Byteduino library</a>